top of page

 A substantial property was purchased by McKail at Cheyne’s Creek which ran sheep, managed by a reliable shepherd.
 McKail built a butcher’s shop in Albany at Lot S21 on Stirling Terrace for James Colefax in the 1860’s.
 Lamb from the Cheyne’s Creek farm was supplied to Colefax for butchering.

-On the neighbouring Lot S22, McKail build a baker’s shop for Mr John Ward where the old National Bank now stands.
+On the neighbouring Lot S22, McKail built a baker’s shop for Mr John Ward where the old National Bank now stands.
 Alongside the bakery, McKail had his substantial warehouse.
 Additionally, McKail was the first to introduce bee keeping to Albany and experiment with sugar cane and plantains.

 According to a documented interview with an elderly Albany resident in 1936, John McKail was a highly respected businessman.
 He was also an extremely talented first-class carpenter, joiner, and cabinet maker of some repute.